 This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 44, number 01 (2021).
-For further information or to subscribe to the Christian Research Journal please click here.
+For further information the Christian Research Journal please click here.

 Recently, while browsing the philosophy and religion section of my local public library, an interesting title caught my eye.
 The month’s featured “must read” book, Faith vs. Fact by evolutionary biologist Jerry A. Coyne, had been set off from the other neatly shelved volumes and placed on a stand with its cover staring me in the eye.1 I couldn’t resist picking it up and thumbing through its pages.
 Coyne’s bold title echoes the words of others who find themselves troubled by religion’s offenses to reason.
 Atheist philosopher Sam Harris seems to endorse the concern expressed by Coyne’s book when he announces that “religious beliefs are beyond the scope of rational discourse.”2 Even some prominent Christian philosophers like Søren Kierkegaard are known for recommending fideism, which calls for the suspension of reason in matters of religious belief.
 Faith is pitted against fact, thrown to the vicious onslaught of reason to be torn apart and devoured by the likes of science, truth, evidence, and reality.
 Faith against fact — these words not only find their way into book titles and chapter headings,3 they serve as common rebuttals to Christian beliefs in ordinary conversations with skeptics.